hugoalh-studio/replit-database-client-deno/README.md

 ## 🌟 Feature

-- Additional functions to reduce database operations.
+- Additional functions to reduce the amount of the database operations.
-- Support retries when exceed the rate limits.
+- Better database operations with [`exFetch`](https://github.com/hugoalh-studio/exfetch-deno).

 ## 📓 Documentation